rrcobb/backgammon/devlog.md

   - only picking the first when multiple destinations are on the same spot
   - always showing moving off the bar from black's bar
   - always showing moving to black's home
+  - start/end a little off? particularly the end
+  - fixed by going point to point, instead of using the boxes thing

 ## UI / TODO

-- arrow issues
-  - start/end a little off? particularly the end

 - first roll // first turn
 - starting roll